Elemental Chlorine-Free (ECF) Pulp Production Growth Accelerates

 -- ECF is Technology Choice for New Production Capacity Around the World --

-(Toronto, October 25, 2011) - For the 20th year in a row Elemental Chlorine-Free (ECF) Pulp increased its share of the world bleached chemical pulp market.
-The greater than 90% market share ECF pulp captured in 2010, confirms ECF as the best available bleaching technology for chemical pulps.
-The growth for ECF is documented in "Trends in World Bleached Pulp Production: 1990 - 2010," a report released today by the Alliance for Environmental Technology (AET).
+(Toronto, March 31, 2013) - For the 22nd year in a row Elemental Chlorine-Free (ECF) pulp increased its share of the world bleached chemical pulp market.
+ECF captured greater than 93% market share in 2012, again confirming ECF as the best available bleaching technology for chemical pulps.
+This growth of ECF is documented in “Trends in World Bleached Pulp Production: 1990 - 2012,” a report released today by the Alliance for Environmental Technology (AET).

-"The growth of ECF is accelerating," said Douglas C. Pryke, Executive Director of AET.
-"ECF pulp production is projected to grow approximately 10 million tonnes over the next 5 years.
-The new production will for the most part come from South America," Pryke noted.
+“The growth of ECF continues,” said Douglas C. Pryke, Executive Director of AET.
+“ECF pulp production is projected to grow by more than 10 million tonnes over the next 5 years.
+The new production will come from Brazil, Uruguay and China,” Pryke noted.

-International documentation of ECF's environmental integrity continues to mount.
-A recent assessment of bleaching technologies showed ECF's superior attributes with respect to papermaking quality and wood consumption and reiterated that there is no significant difference in biological impact on the aquatic environment when comparing ECF and TCF bleaching effluents.
+International documentation of ECF’s environmental integrity continues to mount.
+A recent assessment of bleaching technologies showed ECF’s superior attributes with respect to papermaking quality and wood consumption.
+Furthermore, the report reiterated that there is no significant difference in biological impact on the aquatic environment when comparing ECF and Totally Chlorine-Free (TCF) bleaching effluents1

-ECF's compatibility with sustainable eco-systems was recently recognized by the International Court of Justice (ICJ) in it's judgement regarding the conflict over Botnia's Frey Bentos mill in Uruguay.
-The ICJ noted that the mill employed an ECF bleaching process and as such was BAT compliant, moreover, the Court concluded that the mill preserved the aquatic environment of the Uruguay River including the protection of its fauna and flora.
+ECF’s compatibility with sustainable eco-systems was recently recognized by the International Court of Justice (ICJ) in it’s judgement regarding the conflict over the UPM Frey Bentos mill in Uruguay.
+The ICJ noted that the mill employed an ECF bleaching process and as such was BAT compliant.
+The Court also concluded that the mill preserved the aquatic environment of the Uruguay River including the protection of its fauna and flora2 .

-The report documents yearly pulp production data since 1990 for ECF, TCF (Totally Chlorine-Free), and conventionally bleached pulp.
-As documented, ECF pulp production grew to 88 million tonnes worldwide in 2010.
-The small niche TCF market modestly declined retaining less than 5% of the bleached chemical pulp market.
+The AET report documents yearly pulp production data since 1990 for ECF, TCF, and conventionally bleached pulp.
+As documented, ECF pulp production grew to 94 million tonnes worldwide in 2012.
+The small niche TCF market declined modestly retaining less than 5% of the bleached chemical pulp market.